Reducing Lead Time and Improving Quality by Identifying Inefficiencies

 As with many family-run businesses, as the company grew, new processes were introduced but not captured and stored centrally.
 Instead, the knowledge was held by individual teams, which made it difficult to get a holistic view of the company and its processes.
 This in turn made it difficult to manage quality, see where improvements could be made and understand where there were inefficiencies.

 After examining the company in detail, Tina Nash, the Business Improvement Manager at Potton, decided that the only option was to map processes across the business to get a clear understanding of how everything worked and fitted together.
-To achieve this, she chose iGrafx Flowcharter.
+To achieve this, she chose the iGrafx Platform.

 "I have always used process mapping as a way to see clearly what’s going on in a business," explained Nash.
 "People often think that they understand the company and how things work, but that’s not always the case.
 Once the information’s captured in a graphical format, it is easy to see what’s going on."